- Decide on how to prevent pregnancy and STIs before becoming sexually active.

 What types of contraception are there?

-There are many different types of contraception that vary in how effective they are at preventing pregnancy, how much they cost, how easy they are to use, and whether they also protect against STDs.
-Using two types of contraceptive methods, such as the birth control pill and condoms, increases protection against both pregnancy and STDs.
+There are many different types of contraception that vary in how effective they are at preventing pregnancy, how much they cost, how easy they are to use, and whether they also protect against STIs.
+Using two types of contraceptive methods, such as the birth control pill and condoms, increases protection against both pregnancy and STIs.
 Males use some types of contraception and females use other types of contraception.
 If you are having a sexual relationship with a male, it is good to know all about the different types of female and male contraception.
 Together, you and your partner should figure out the best choice for the two of you.
 Whatever type of contraception one of you uses can have an effect on the health of both people in the relationship.
-Only females can get pregnant, but both males and females can get a sexually transmitted infection (STD).
+Only females can get pregnant, but both males and females can get a sexually transmitted infection (STI).

-If you have sexual intercourse, you are always at risk for pregnancy and STDs.
+If you have sexual intercourse, you are always at risk for pregnancy and STIs.
 But if you practice safer sex with only one partner (who is uninfected and has no other sexual partners) and you make good decisions about contraception, you can greatly lower your risk.

 How Much do You Know About Contraception?